MANAN KAPOOR

 Literature Today (English 131)

-Workshops and Lectures
+Workshops and Guest Lectures

-________________________A Harmonious Order: Form and Feeling
+A Harmonious Order: Form and Feeling

 Poetry Workshop, James Merrill House, May 2025

-Guest Lecture on Agha Shahid Ali’s Rooms are Never Finished,
+Lecture on Agha Shahid Ali’s Rooms are Never Finished,

-Guest Lecture on Agha Shahid Ali’s A Nostalgist’s Map of America,
+Lecture on Agha Shahid Ali’s A Nostalgist’s Map of America,

-English 181A: Asian American Literature, taught by Ju Yon Kim, Harvard Univesity, October 2022.
+English 181A: Asian American Literature, Harvard Univesity, October 2022.

 Writing Fellow/Instructor